0x6b/readability-cli/README.md

   <URL>  A URL to fetch

 Options:
   -s, --summary          Display prompts selection and ask OpenAI to process the article with the prompt, by running mods, which should be in your PATH
   -m, --model <MODEL>    Model to use for mods.
 Available models and its aliases: gpt-4 (4), gpt-4-32k (32k), gpt-3.5-turbo (35t) [default: gpt-3.5-turbo]
+  -p, --prompt <PROMPT>  Prompt to use for mods.
+If not provided, will be selected from a list of prompts specified in the config file.
+If you want to use a prompt that contains spaces, you must quote it
   -h, --help             Print help
   -V, --version          Print version
 ```

 ## Configuration